 Total Degree Credits: 60.0

-EN 110 - College Composition Credit Hours: 3
+- EN 100 - Composition I: Rhetorical Strategies Credit Hours: 3

-EN 111 - Composition and Interpretation of Literature Credit Hours: 3
+- EN 101 - Composition for the Humanities Credit Hours: 3

 Secondary Teacher Education degrees - Erie Community College has completed or is in the process of completing Dual Admissions/Cooperative Degree programs with Western New York colleges for students wishing to pursue a Secondary Social Studies Teacher Education degree.
 Because course requirements vary somewhat with each four-year school, it is strongly recommended that prospective students contact the department head for Teacher Preparation Programs at (716) 270-5211 to discuss appropriate courses within this associate degree program to insure a seamless transfer to the four-year college of choice.